-A: It is every employee's responsibility to use resources effectively and efficiently.
-Ensuring you use only the minimum amount of resources necessary to do every job - the least amount of fuel, electricity, water, etc. - will minimize the company's environmental impact and expenses, ensuring we can stay in business and keep Building a Strong America.® If you have ideas about making the company's processes more efficient and less carbon-intensive, please share them with your supervisor or a member of management.
+A. It is every employee's responsibility to use resources effectively and efficiently.
+Ensuring you use only the minimum amount of resources necessary to do every job - the least amount of fuel, electricity, water, etc. - will minimize the company's environmental impact and expenses, ensuring we can stay in business.
+If you have ideas about making the company's processes more efficient and less carbon-intensive, please share them with your supervisor or a member of management.